 To make a simple map between principal names and UNIX users, you create a straightforward substitution rule.
-For example, to map the ResourceManager(rm) and NodeManager(nm) principals in the EXAMPLE.COM realm to the UNIX \$YARN_USER user and the NameNode(nn) and DataNode(dn) principals to the UNIX \$HDFS_USER user, you would make this the value for the hadoop.security.auth_to_local key in core-site.xml.
+For example, to map the ResourceManager(TBD) and NodeManager(TBD) principals in the EXAMPLE.COM realm to the UNIX \$YARN_USER user and the NameNode(nn) and DataNode(dn) principals to the UNIX \$HDFS_USER user, you would make this the value for the hadoop.security.auth_to_local key in core-site.xml.